-Allocation Expected Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-10.0% 3.00%
+Cash and cash equivalents 10.0% 3.00%

-90.0% 3.50%
+U.S. Government Obligations 90.0% 3.50%

-100.0%
+Total 100.0%

-90.0%

 Discount rate.
-The discount rate as of June 30, 2023 and June 30, 2022 is 3.00%, which is the assumed long-term expected rate of return on Plan investments.
-This is the same discount rate that was used in the January 1, 2022 liability calculations.
+The discount rate as of June 30, 2024 and June 30, 2023 is 3.00%, which is the assumed long-term expected rate of return on Plan investments.
+This is the same discount rate that was used in the January 1, 2024 liability calculations.
 Projections of the Plan's fiduciary net position have indicated that it is expected to be sufficient to make projected benefit payments for current plan members.
 As such, the single rate of return is equal to the long-term expected rate of return on the Plan assets, which is 3.00%.